-When my daughter was 10, she was all about exploring, making things with tons of tape and cardboard, asking lots of questions, wondering many “why’s” and always eager to learn new things.
-Sometimes she would take her World Book encyclopedia to bed with her for hours and read about penguins, the life cycle of frogs or any other interest of the day.
+When my daughter was young, she was all about exploring, making things with tons of tape and cardboard, asking lots of questions, wondering “why’s” and always eager to learn new things.

-So when we were looking for a curriculum for fifth grade, we wanted something that would nurture this explorative spirit, with lots of hands on projects – yet would still cover all the bases.
-We found this and more in Oak Meadow’s Fifth Grade Curriculum Package!
+So when we were looking for a elementary curriculum, we wanted something that would nurture this spirit of exploration with lots of hands on projects – yet would still cover all the bases.
+We found this and more in Oak Meadow’s Fifth Grade Curriculum Package.

 Oak Meadow (OM) included all the subjects that we needed.
-It came with easy-to-follow instructions plus tons of fun, hands-on learning options throughout.
-And I loved how hands on crafts and art are integrated together throughout the curriculum.
+It came with easy-to-follow instructions plus tons of fun, hands-on projects.

-What is Included in Oak Meadow Fifth Grade Package?
+What is Included in Oak Meadow 5 ?

 - US History/English 5 syllabus – with 10 novels and books to go along with it